Command control is an essential element of the Operations Road Show layout.

 Although we'd been using Digitrax equipment for a few years prior to building

-this layout, we looked at all of the major DCC brands available in the US
+this layout, we took a "clean slate" approach and looked at all of the major DCC brands available in the US

 at that time (Digitrax, EasyDCC, Lenz and NCE) in order to be sure that we